How to self-publish and sell your book

 - It costs £125.

 - You’ll have free access to my closed Facebook group, where you can network with other freelancers, business owners and creatives, and get exclusive tips and advice.
-Also, there’s an option to set yourself a weekly challenge each Monday, which works well alongside the courses.
-I check in at the end of the week, to see how you got on.
+Also, you can share your book idea and see what others (your potential customers) think.

-- You’ll have ongoing access to this course (for a year), so you can keep dipping in and out, as you like.
+- You’ll have ongoing access to this course so you can keep dipping in and out, as you like.

 "Annie Ridout’s course and very generous feedback [in the Facebook group] is off-the-chart valuable – worth every penny.
 More in fact."